US States with Deregulated Energy in 2023

 US States with Deregulated Gas Only

 The following states have only deregulated their gas sector.
-Some have a wide range of gas providers to choose from, while others have limited options:
+Some have a wide range of gas providers to choose from, while others have limited options.
+For comparison, the US average gas price is $16.70/MCF in the residential sector, and $10.07/MCF in the commercial sector.

 State Average Gas Price (Thousand Cubic Feet) Gas Utilities with Deregulated Territory